Patricio Rivas

 Patricio Rivas (1810 – July 12, 1867) was a wealthy liberal Nicaraguan lawyer and politician, member of the Democratic Party, who served as Acting Supreme Director of Nicaragua from June 30, 1839 to July 27, 1839 and from September 21, 1840 to March 4, 1841.
-Later he served as a President of one of the several competing governments of Nicaragua from October 30, 1855 to June 24, 1857.
+Later he served as a president of one of the several competing governments of Nicaragua from October 30, 1855 to June 24, 1857.
 However, he was merely a puppet president; rule was held by William Walker.

 As Supreme Director

-When Nicaragua gained it's independence under Dr. José Núñez on 30 April 1838, the first government was a transitional one, first transitioning into full independence and then to a constitutional order.
+When Nicaragua gained its independence under Dr. José Núñez on 30 April 1838, the first government was a transitional one, first transitioning into full independence and then to a constitutional order.
 Núñez would resign very quickly in, handing over power to Joaquín del Cossío, but Evaristo Rocha also took that position and they both ruled somewhat jointly until 30 June 1839.

 First and Second Terms

 On 30 June 1839 Rocha handed over power to Rivas, who essentially served as acting leader of the second transitional government until 27 July the same year, when he handed over power to Cossío once again.

 During Cossío's second term he ended the transitional government and began preparing the state for elections, after which he handed over power to Hilario Ulloa to serve as Acting Supreme Director, but Ulloa quickly resigned and gave power to Tomás Valladares.

 Valladares also resigned very quickly and was replaced by Rivas once again, who would oversee the 1841 elections which were won by Pablo Buitrago y Benavente.